AlFalahTaieb/itstimetolearncplusplus/README.md

 `A library file is a collection of precompiled code that has been “packaged up” for reuse in other programs.
 The C++ Standard Library is a library that ships with C++ that contains additional functionality to use in your programs. `

+### What is data?

+`Data is any sequence of symbols (numbers, letters, etc…) that can be interpreted to mean something. `

+### What is a value?

+`A value is a single piece of data stored in memory. `

+### What is a variable?

+`A variable is a named region of memory. `

+### What is an identifier?

+`An identifier is the name that a variable is accessed by. `

+### What is a type?

+`A type tells the program how to interpret a value in memory. `

+### What is an integer?

+`An integer is a number that can be written without a fractional component. `